joulev/translate/readme.md

 ### Translated content

-Original text in Japanese &copy; 佐伯さん, はねこと, SB Creative Corp.
+Original text in Japanese &copy; 佐伯さん, SB Creative Corp.
 English text are completely AI translation.

 > "...What are you doing?"
 >